CheckSimGames/CatcherSwiftPlaygrounds/README.md

 The `PhysicsComponent.swift`, `SpriteComponent.swift`, and `TransformComponent.swift` files in the Shared folder have the code for the GameplayKit components.

 The `ContactNotifiable.swift` and `PhysicsBody.swift` files have code for the collision detection along with the extension file at the end of the `GameScene.swift` file.
-The files are in the Shared folder.